bcgov/platform-developer-docs/src/docs/automation-and-resiliency/application-resource-tuning.md

 Having a **1.5:1 ratio** of CPU request:CPU utilization is an amazing goal for teams who have already started tuning their applications and are looking to make the best possible use of the platform's capabilities.
 Using a 1.5:1 ratio makes you an **amazing community member**.

-## CPU and Memory Utilization

-[Watch a four-minute video](https://youtu.be/rkxVZgn9icU) that includes an example of resource tuning for a sample OpenShift application.

 ## Resources
-#

 **Deploying pods without specifying a limit or a request**

 If you deploy pods without setting limits or requests, they will be deployed using the `LimitRange` value, which you can find out via `oc get LimitRange default-limits -o yaml`.
 The `LimitRange` specifies the default value for CPU and memory resoruce config for containers.
 This is **not** the same as specifying a resource request or limit of 0.